Electrical System

 It is my understanding that a flood of improperly installed aluminum wiring forced National Electrical Code changes banning the use of solid aluminum wire in residential applications.
 Stranded aluminum wire, commonly used in high current applications, is still allowed.
 Seems like I heard that solid aluminum wire is still used in mobile homes.

-Both my Airstream, and my house use solid aluminum wiring for 120 vac circuits.
+Both my Airstream, and my house use aluminum wiring for 120 vac circuits.
 My Airstream was in a great shape.
 My house, however, had several instances of improper connections.
 If your Airstream has aluminum wire, it would behoove you to check each outlet & breaker to make sure it is rated for aluminum wire and that the wiring’s screws are tight.
 Most home improvement stores sell special outlets & switches rated “Cu/Al” or “CO/AL” (copper/aluminum) wire.
 For what its worth, I have heard that the terminals are made of zinc.

 Power Quality

 Also, if you have to use an extension cord to plug your Airstream into shore power, make sure its wiring gauge is 10 gauge or lower.
 Lower gauge means thicker wire.
 The wiring gauge should be stamped on the outer insulation.
 If it is not, it is a cheap extension cable & should not be trusted.
 I only point this out because I once saw a vendor selling an extension cord with 30 amp fittings, but the wire gauge was 12 gauge, which is only rated for 20 amps.
-Using the wrong gauge can result in an unwelcome voltage drop. [back to top]
+Using the wrong gauge can result in an unwelcome voltage drop.

 12 volt Circuit Breakers